aws-samples/aws-cdk-pipelines-datalake-infrastructure/README.md

     **Note:**
      1. Here, **DataLakeCDKBlog** string literal is the value of ```LOGICAL_ID_PREFIX``` configured in [configuration.py](./lib/configuration.py)
+     1. The first three stacks represent the CDK Pipeline stacks which will be created in the deployment account.
+For each, target environment, there will be three stacks.

 1. Set your environment variable back to deployment account